This holiday season is predicted to be especially lucrative for e-commerce brands, as more people will be shopping online rather than in-store.

 2. Leverage peak promotions

-If it seems like every other company is blowing up ad space and social feeds with holiday catchphrases and Santa Claus memes, that’s probably because they are.
+If it seems like every other company is blowing up ad space and social feeds with holiday catchphrases and Santa Claus memes before the holidays, that’s probably because they are.
 Black Friday and Cyber Monday are two of the busiest days of the year for most online retailers, with the month of December not far behind.

 3. Prioritize customer service